ibm-cloud-docs/account/service-level-commit.md

 Hybrid cloud services that can be deployed on-premises, like {{site.data.keyword.powerSysFull}} Private Cloud, often require a service commitment to order and deploy hardware at your site.
 With this commitment, you receive a discount on the standard metered rates for the service or bundle of services that you select.

-Your on-premises usage data is sent to {{site.data.keyword.Bluemix_notm}} when your service commitment is activated, which allows you to monitor hardware usage alongside your cloud-based usage.
+Your on-premises usage data is sent to {{site.data.keyword.cloud_notm}} when your service commitment is activated, which allows you to monitor hardware usage alongside your cloud-based usage.
 Gain a complete view of your resource usage trends across both on-premises and cloud environments to help you make informed decisions.

 Workloads that you deploy to your on-premises or edge environment are enabled through {{site.data.keyword.satellitelong}}.
 For more information, see [Getting started with {{site.data.keyword.satellitelong}}](/docs/satellite?topic=satellite-getting-started).

 #### Ordering managed hardware
 {: #ordering-slc}

 Managed hardware is physical hardware like servers, storage, and networking equipment, which {{site.data.keyword.IBM_notm}} provides and maintains based on the capacity and performance requirements in your order.
-To order your on-premises private cloud service, discuss your requirements with [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} or your IBM Business Partner.
+To order your on-premises private cloud service, discuss your requirements with [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} or your IBM Business Partner.

 After you accept the commitment quote and sign the commitment contract, you receive an email to confirm that your payment information is processed, that the commitment is added to your account, and your hardware order is placed.
 Your commitment start date begins when the hardware is delivered and set up in your data center.
-When the hardware is deployed, the commitment is active and you can begin monitoring your hardware usage, service charges, and any additional costs within the {{site.data.keyword.Bluemix_notm}} console.
+When the hardware is deployed, the commitment is active and you can begin monitoring your hardware usage, service charges, and any additional costs within the {{site.data.keyword.cloud_notm}} console.

 Learn about the shared responsibilities for using {{site.data.keyword.cloud_notm}} products by reviewing [IBM Hybrid Cloud](/docs/overview?topic=overview-shared-responsibilities#hybrid-responsibilities).